How to Automate Tasks in SQL Server Management Studio

 Common Use Cases for Automation in SSMS

-- Database Backups: Schedule full, differential, and transaction log backups to ensure data safety.
+- Database Backups: Schedule full, differential, or transaction log backups to run automatically.

-- Index Maintenance: Automate index rebuilding and reorganization to optimize query performance.
+- Index Maintenance: Automate index rebuilding or reorganization to optimize query performance.

 - Data Imports/Exports: Use SSIS packages or T-SQL scripts to automate data movement between systems.